 Democrat Sean Frame, a former candidate for California’s 4th Congressional District, recently announced that he is dropping out of the race.

 Frame is the vice president of the school board for Placerville Union School District.
-He kicked off his campaign in May on a platform that stressed the need to assist homeowners facing rising or cancelled insurance due to wildfire risk, avoid government shutdown, help small businesses and bring down the cost of prescription drugs.
+He kicked off his campaign in May on a platform that stressed the need to assist homeowners facing rising or canceled insurance due to wildfire risk, avoid government shutdown, help small businesses and bring down the cost of prescription drugs.

 In a statement to his supporters, Frame cited the need to spend more time with his family.